rationetwork/form-script-install/README.md

 ### Themes
-The form has a list of prestyled themes that can be applied, use the theme name from the table below
+The form has a list of prestyled themes that can be applied, use a theme name from the table below in your form settings configuration.

 | Name             | Decription                                         |
 | ---------------- | -------------------------------------------------- |